edwinmarmolejos/ads-group-project-travel-x/README.md

 - Finally, we would also develop the loyalty program.
 This would mean some travelers will be assigned “secret locations”.

 # Credits
+  Arturo Camarena,
+  Daniel Villalain,
   Edwin Marmolejos,
+  Facundo Exposito,
+  Francisco Jimenez,
   Sebastian Vasquez,
-  Arturo Camarena,
-  Francisco Jimenez,
-  Facundo Exposito,
-  Daniel Villalain